LesFerch/WinSetView/README.md

 Execute the PowerShell script to apply the selected options to the registry and restart Explorer.

 When *Submit* is clicked, the current selections in WinSetView are saved to an INI file (Win10.ini on Windows 10 and 11) and that INI file name is passed to WinSetView.ps1.

+Hold down the **Alt** key when clicking **Submit** to keep the PowerShell console open after completion of the script.
+This is useful for debugging if any errors appear in the PowerShell console window.

 See the **Background** section for details on how Explorer view settings work and how this script sets Explorer view default values.